MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-09-privatecluster.md

 ## Advanced Challenges (Optional)

 - Make sure the AKS cluster does not have **any** public IP address
-- Configure the Azure SQL Database so that it is only reachable over a private IP address

 ## Learning Resources